shieldworks/aegis/README.md

 This is an feature that we are actively working on.

-As of the current version recovering the secrets when a workload restarts is automatic.
+As of the current version, recovering the secrets when a workload restarts is automatic.
 However, if **Safe** or **Notary** pods are evicted for any reason, then the in-memory secrets are lost, and an administrator will have to delete and redeploy everything under the `aegis-system` namespace and